nurullhkrds/deneme/README.md

     // Debugging output
     System.out.println("Mocked nextBusinessDateAsDate: " + nextBusinessDateAsDate);
-    System.out.println("Returned date from getAvailDate: " + actualDate); // Ensure this is not null
+    System.out.println("Returned date from getAvailDate: " + actualDate);

     // Verify the result
-    assertNotNull("Returned date should not be null", actualDate);
+    assertNotNull("The returned date should not be null", actualDate);
-    assertEquals(nextBusinessDate, actualDate);
+    assertEquals("The returned date does not match the expected business date", nextBusinessDate, actualDate);
 }